soarqin/DSP_Mods/UXAssist/README.md

 #### 一些提升用户体验的功能和补丁

 ## Changlog
+* 1.0.7
+  + Fix a crash issue on choosing language other than English and Chinese
+  + Games saved in Peace-Mode after Dark-Forg update can also be loaded as Combat-Mode now.
 * 1.0.6
-  + Convert old saves to Combat Mode on loading
+  + Convert old saves to Combat-Mode on loading
 * 1.0.5
   + Support game version 0.10.28.20759
   + Sort blueprint structures before saving, to reduce generated blueprint data size a little.